Sprawl vs Power Automate

 What if my team uses Microsoft Teams and Outlook?

-Skip the workflow builder.
-Describe what you want in plain English and let Sprawl handle the rest.
+Describe what you want in plain English and let Sprawl run it across your tools.
 Free to start, no credit card required.